Information about Acne:

 Acne is more than just pimples.
-Acne also includes papules, cysts, nodules, whiteheads, and blackheads.
-Acne comes about when dead skin cells get clogged in your skin’s pores.
+It also includes papules, cysts, nodules, whiteheads, and blackheads.
+These occur when dead skin cells get clogged in your skin’s pores.
 Often bacteria can make the skin inflamed, red, and swollen as well, so it’s not only your dead skin cells to blame.

 Acne technically goes by the name acne vulgaris.
-A few spots or pimples are considered mild acne, while hundreds of pimples mean you have severe acne.
-Acne can occur anywhere – from the face to the neck, back, or chest.
+A few spots or pimples are considered mild, while hundreds of pimples mean you have severe acne.
+The condition can occur anywhere – from the face to the neck, back, or chest.

 What are the Symptoms of acne

-Acne symptoms are pretty common and easily recognizable.
-The following are symptoms of acne, that can occur on the face, shoulders, back, chest, or neck.
+The symptoms are pretty common and easily recognizable.
+The following are symptoms that can occur on the face, shoulders, back, chest, or neck.